Confidence regions for entries of a large precision matrix: Main results

 as $n\rightarrow\infty$, provided that $s^2(\log p)^3n^{-1}=o(1)$ and $\log p=o(n^{\varrho_2})$ where $s=\max_{1\leq j\leq p}|\balpha_j|_0$ and $\varrho_2$ is a positive constant specified in the proof of this theorem in Appendix. \end{theorem}

-\begin{remark} Theorem \ref{tm:1} shows that the Kolmogorov distance between the distributions of ${n}^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$ and $|\bxi|_\infty$ converges to zero in the high-dimensional scenario.
-More specifically, as shown in the proof of Theorem \ref{tm:1} in Appendix, this convergence rate is $O(n^{-C})$ for some constant $C>0$.
-Under certain conditions, the $L_\infty$-type statistic ${n}^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$ will converge weakly to some kind of extreme distribution.
-However, such convergence usually requires some stringent assumptions on the structure of the underlying covariance $\bW$ and suffers from low accuracy as the rate of convergence to the extreme distribution is fairly slow.
-Taking the extreme distribution of type I as an example, the convergence rate is of order $O\{\log(\log n)/\log n\}$.
-These defects may cause the poor performance of the limiting distribution calibration approach for the $L_\infty$-type statistic in finite samples.
-However, our approximation strategy does not require such stringent assumptions on $\bW$ and has faster convergence rate.
+\begin{remark} Theorem \ref{tm:1} shows that the Kolmogorov distance between the distributions of ${n}^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$ and $|\bxi|_\infty$ converges to zero.
+More specifically, as shown in the proof of Theorem \ref{tm:1} in Appendix, this convergence rate is $O(n^{-C})$ for some constant $C>0$ without requiring any structural assumption on the underlying covariance $\bW$.
+Note that ${n}^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$ may converge weakly to an extreme value distribution, which however requires some more stringent assumptions on the structure of $\bW$.
+Furthermore the slow convergence to the extreme value distribution, i.e. typically slower than $O(n^{-C})$, entails an less accurate approximation than that implied by Theorem 1.
+We need to point out that there is also a requirement imposed on the diverging rate of $r=|\mathcal{S}|$ such as $\log r=o(n^C)$ for some constant $C>0$ in the proof of Theorem \ref{tm:1}.
+Since $r\leq p^2$, such requirement is satisfied automatically when the requirements on $p$ in Theorem \ref{tm:1} are required.

 \end{remark}

 Theorem \ref{tm:1} provides a guideline to approximate the distribution of ${n}^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$.
 To implement it in practice, we need to propose an estimator for $\bW$.
 Denote by $\bXi$ the matrix sandwiched by $\bH$'s on the right-hand side of (\ref{eq:w}), which is the long-run covariance of $\{\bfeta_t\}_{t=1}^n$.
 Notice that $\widehat{v}_{j,j}$ defined in (\ref{eq:hatv}) is $n^{1/2}$-consistent to $v_{j,j}$, we can estimate $\bH$ by